yangdanny97/yangdanny97.github.io/_posts/2024-09-30-samgyetang.md

 <!-- more -->

 ### Samgyetang
-- Prep time: 24 hours
+- Prep time: 24 hours if using dried ginseng
 - Cook time: 2.5 hours

 ### Ingredients (Serves 1, multiply ingredients and use a bigger pot for more people)
 - 1 cornish hen
 - 1 cup rice
 - 6 dried jujubes
-- 1 finger-sized piece of dried ginseng
+- 1 finger-sized piece of dried or fresh ginseng
 - 6 inch length of nagaimo
 - salt
 - dried goji berry (optional)
 - scallions (optional)

 ### Directions
-1. Soak the dried ginseng for 24 hours, and slice it up
+1. If you're using dried ginseng, soak it for 24 hours and slice it up.
+If you're using the fresh stuff, slice it directly.
 2. Defrost and clean the inside of the cornish hen
 3. Peel and cut the nagaimo into stew-sized chunks
 4. Fill the chicken most of the way with rice, and stuff the end with 3 jujubes (the other 3 go into the soup)